HardCoreCodin/SlimTracinCpp/README.md

 <img src="SlimTracinCpp_logo.png" alt="SlimTracinCPP_logo"><br>

 <img src="src/examples/GPU.gif" alt="GPU"><br>
-(Note: For the original SlimTracin 'C' codebase see [SlimTracin](https://github.com/HardCoreCodin/SlimTracin)

 A minimalist and platform-agnostic interactive/real-time raytracer written in C++.<br>
 Strong emphasis on simplicity, ease of use and almost no setup to get started with.<br>
+<i>(Note: For the original SlimTracin 'C' codebase see [SlimTracin](https://github.com/HardCoreCodin/SlimTracin) )</i>

 This project extends [SlimEngine++](https://github.com/HardCoreCodin/SlimEngineCpp).

 Optional GPU support is provided via CUDA.<br>
 The same C++ code is cross-compiled (no CUDA libraries used).<br>
-Compiling using CUDA allows for dynamic toggling between rendering on the CPU or the GPU.<br>
+Compiling using CUDA allows for dynamic toggling between rendering on the CPU or the GPU.<br><br>
 <img src="src/examples/XPU.gif" alt="XPU">

 Architecture: